Nalanda mahavihara: Influence on Buddhism

-World Heritage Sites Recognization
+World Heritage Sites Recognition

-The Nalanda Mahavihara site is in the State of Bihar, in north-eastern India.
-It comprises the archaeological remains of a monastic and scholastic institution dating from the 3rd century BCE to the 13th century CE.
-It includes stupas, shrines, viharas (residential and educational buildings) and important art works in stucco, stone and metal.
-Nalanda stands out as the most ancient university of the Indian Subcontinent.
-It engaged in the organized transmission of knowledge over an uninterrupted period of 800 years.
-The historical development of the site testifies to the development of Buddhism into a religion and the flourishing of monastic and educational traditions.
+The Nalanda Mahavihara is recognised as a World Heritage Site by the UNESCO in 2016.

-Historical figures associated with Nalanda
+Notable scholars

 Traditional sources state that Nalanda was visited by both Mahavira and the Buddha in c.
 6th and 5th century BCE.
 It is also the place of birth and nirvana of Shariputra, one of the famous disciples of Buddha.

 Other historical figures associated with Nalanda include: